Rainy Days and Fun Days in Kuala Lumpur, Malaysia

 There was little respite the following day, but by that time I was reconciled to drizzly skies.
 Following on the heels of the previous day, I emailed yet another travel blogger who was in town, Juno Kim, author of Runaway Juno, and we arranged to meet later that afternoon.
 With a few hours to kill, I walked around Chinatown and stopped into the Guan Di Buddhist Temple to make a quick offering, followed by a stroll through the Central Market.

-Juno arrived soon afterward and we hopped aboard the rapid rail, bound for Petronas Towers, perhaps the most iconic building in the capital and the one with which it is most associated.
-Soaring 1,483 feet high, these twin towers are 88 stories high and contain 5.5 million square feet of space, including a multi-level shopping center.
+Juno arrived soon afterward and we hopped aboard the rapid rail, bound for Petronas Towers, perhaps the most iconic building in the capital.
+Soaring 1,483 feet, these twin towers are 88 stories high and contain 5.5 million square feet of space, including a multi-level shopping center.
 Between floors 41 and 42, a Sky Bridge connects the towers and acts as one of two observation decks, the second being located on the 86th floor.
 I had every intention of taking the tour of the two observation decks until I read that the Sky Bridge is not attached to the two buildings.
 Because they can sway several feet in high winds, the bridge was designed to slide in and out of the towers to prevent it from breaking.
 Between this and the $27 ticket price, I contented myself with the view from the ground level.

 The rear of the Twin Towers face Kuala Lumpur City Centre Park, a 100-acre development filled with tropical plants, lagoons, fountains, a jogging track, children’s playground, and children’s pool.
 Thankfully, the rain stopped long enough for Juno and I to stroll through the park, where we found a shiny stainless steel orb that reflected our image and was custom made for “selfie” photos like the one below.